meta-morpho-sys/100_days_python/day_33_api_calls/issoverhead-start/README.md

 Use this password in the GMAIL_SERVICE_PASS environment variable.

+---

 🛑 Stop the Script
 The script runs indefinitely.
 Use CTRL+C in the terminal to stop it.

+---

 🗺️ Output
 current_location.html – A browser-viewable map showing the current location of the ISS.

+---

 🧠 Future Ideas
+Input parameters for LAT, LON and email addresses

 Add Slack or SMS notifications.

 Display ISS trajectory or trail.

 Deploy as a web dashboard with Flask or Dash.

-Made with 🌍 and 🚀 by Yuliya.
+Made with 🌍 and 🚀 by Yuliya, inspired by https://www.udemy.com/course/100-days-of-code/.